HTML Creative: This is the creative your Ad Ops team puts in your ad server.

-#development=1to the URL to review AMP specifc debug messages in the browser console.
+Include #development=1 to the URL to review AMP specifc debug messages in the browser console.

 Look for the Prebid server call in the network panel.
 You can open this URL in a new tab to view additional debugging information relating to the Prebid Server Stored Bid Request.
 If working properly, Prebid server will display the targeting JSON for AMP to use.

 Look for the network call from the Ad Server to ensure that key values are being passed.
 (For DFP these are in the scp query string parameter in the network request)

 Most of the debugging information is omitted from the Prebid Server response unless the debug=1 parameter is present.
 It will sometimes be useful to manually edit the query string of the Prebid Server request to add this parameter.